koenhoeijmakers/laravel-argon2/readme.md

 As the [RFC](https://wiki.php.net/rfc/argon2_password_hash) states, the Argon2d variant will not be implemented into php, and therefore we can call our package Argon2 as an alias to Argon2i.

 ## Disclaimer
-Please be careful while exchanging the hashing service providers, if your application is already up and running it is probably a bad idea, as this replaces the standard `bcrypt` functionality from your laravel installation (as it replaces it with Argon2)
+Please be careful while changing the HashServiceProviders, if your application is already up and running it is probably a bad idea, as this replaces the standard `bcrypt` functionality from your Laravel installation. (given that it is replaced by Argon2)

 ## Installation